Past Continuous

 What Is Past Continuous Tense?

-The past continuous (also called the past progressive) is a grammatical tense used in English that describes actions or events that happened in the past for some time.
+The past continuous (also known as the past progressive) is a grammatical tense used in English that describes actions or events that were happening continuously in the past for a certain duration of time.

 Past Continuous: Structure